trainee2025/learning-demo/README.md

 # learning-demo
-This is my first git repo for
+This is my first git repo for learning.
+Author - Prithviraj